brianguenter/FastDifferentiation.jl/README.md

 This is a package for computing symbolic derivatives quickly and for generating efficient executables to evaluate those derivatives.
 It uses a new algorithm, called **FSD**, which is related to the [D* ](https://www.microsoft.com/en-us/research/publication/the-d-symbolic-differentiation-algorithm/) algorithm but is asymptotically much faster[^1].

+For expression graphs with many common subexpressions (where each node in the expression graph has more than one parent on average) **FSD** may compute symbolic derivatives much more quickly than conventional computer algegra systems such as Symbolics.jl or Mathematica.
+The generated executables may also be significantly faster.

+If your function is small or tree like (where each node in the expression graph has one parent on average) then Symbolics.jl may outperform **FSD**.
+There is no simple rule to determine whether **FSD** will do better than Symbolics.jl.
+Try them both and choose the faster one.

 **FSD** can be used standalone if all you need is a derivative or with Symbolics.jl if you need to do further analysis on the symbolic derivative.
 Converting between Symbolics.jl and **FSD** expression forms is straightforward.